PX4/PX4-Devguide/en/setup/dev_env_linux.md

 ## Ninja Build System

-Ninja is fast than Make and the PX4 CMake generators support it.
-Unfortunately Ubuntu carries only a very outdated version at this point.
-To install a recent version of [Ninja](https://github.com/martine/ninja), download the binary and add it to your path:
+[Ninja](https://github.com/martine/ninja) is a faster build system than *Make* and the PX4 *CMake* generators support it.
+Unfortunately Ubuntu currently carries a very outdated version of *Ninja*.
+To install a recent version, download the binary and add it to your path:

-<div class="host-code"></div>

 ```sh
 mkdir -p $HOME/ninja